Letter to Prospective Applicants

 Thank you for your interest in our program.
 This page contains general guidelines and information.

 As you probably know, the number of applications we receive here at Yale far exceeds the number of slots we have available.
-For the 2016-2017 academic year we had almost 300 applications for 6 slots.
+We have approximately 500 applications for 5-6 slots every year.

 The most important factors in our decision-making are the candidate’s writing sample, and the associated letters of recommendation.
 Your writing sample (which should be 15-25 pages) should be an example of your very best work.
 Your letters should be from people who know you well, and can speak specifically about your abilities in philosophy.